aibio-2024/workshop/index.md

 **Overview**

-This workshop will feature LANL speakers from A, B, CCS, and T divisions who are conducting research at the intersection of AI and biology.
+This workshop will explore Artificial Intelligence and Statistical Learning algorithms and techniques for biological applications.
+The objective of this workshop is to bring together LANL scientists from the different divisions to highlight the latest AI-driven biology research efforts and to identify challenges and future directions in applying AI in biological research.

 <!--[Link to another page](./another-page.html).-->